Avatar-J/smart-themostat/Bugs.md

 The current temperature of the room current temp: 31

-## Bug Title: Preset values updated when values are out of range
+## Bug Title: Preset values update when values are out of range

 **Line No:** 351
 **Type:** Functional Bug
 **Identified using:** console.log

-### Description:

-The text display warming room to when the current temperature is less than 25 degrees.

 ### Expected Behavior:

-- The text should display warming to when current temperature is between 25°C - 32°C
-- The text should display cooling to when current temperature is between 10°C - 25°C
+- The preset values should only update when values are within range

 ### Steps to Reproduce:

-1. Turn on the AC of a room.
-2. The text description will show warming to
+1. Click on configure preset values
+2. Enter temperature that are out of range
+3. Click save
+4. The preset values update

 ### Logs / Console Output:

-The current temperature of the room current temp: 31
+The room object logged on console shows update values for preset vaues